 FREQUENTLY ASKED QUESTIONS

 When are meetings?
 The Seattle Pen Club (SPC) offers two meetings per month: on the third Saturday of the month from 11am to 1pm and on the last Sunday of the month from 12pm to 2pm.
-Some people attend just one meeting and some people attend both.
 You are welcome at either or both!
 Very occasionally members will plan additional meetings in other locations.
-Those meetings will be posted here, in our private Facebook group, and in our email newsletter.
+All meetings are posted on our homepage, in our private Facebook group, and in our email newsletter.
 Learn more.

 Where are meetings?
 The West Side meeting (on the third Saturday of the month) is held in the Stadler Room at the Lake Forest Towne Center.

-The East Side meeting (on the last Sunday of the month) is usually held in a public meeting room at either the Redmond Public Library OR the Kingsgate Library.
-The location will vary depending on venue availability.
-Meeting locations are posted on our website, on our Facebook group, and in our email newsletter.
+The East Side meeting (on the last Sunday of the month) is usually held in a public meeting room at either the Redmond Public Library or the Kingsgate Library.
+The location varies depending on venue availability.
+Meeting locations are posted on our homepage, in our Facebook group, and in our email newsletter.
 Please check for the location each month.

 Do I need to sign up ahead of time to attend a meeting?
 There is no need to sign up or register!
 Meetings are very informal.
 We’d love to meet you.
 Learn more about what happens at meetings.